kibatic/docker-mysql-backup/README.md

 - a restore script
 - a way to exclude a container

-If you run this image on a Docker host, every container you're running using the "mysql" image will be backuped in "/backup/{container_name}/".
+If you run this image on a Docker host, every container with the label "mysql-backup" will be backuped in "/backup/{container_name}/".

 Simple way to test it :